The mission of the Kansas Rural Water Association is:

 Helping cities and rural water districts

 In 2001, KRWA began providing assistance to KAN STEP projects.
-Funded through the Kansas Dept. of Commerce & Housing, KAN STEP projects involve local volunteers to construct the project.
-KAN STEP provides funding for design/engineering, machine rental, and purchase of materials.
-KRWA provides assistance with the construction.
-On water projects for example, KRWA trains workers, helps make the installations, flush and pressure test, disinfects, and submit water quality samples.
-KRWA offers expertise.
-The Association brings no-nonsense, in-the-trenches experience.
-Membership support by utilities and associates helps provide services that are vital to the financial and political success of many water and wastewater utilities in Kansas.
+Funded through the Kansas Dept. of Commerce & Housing, KAN STEP projects involved local volunteers to construct the project.
+KAN STEP provided funding for design/engineering, machine rental, and purchase of materials.
+KRWA provided the assistance with the inspection services and construction.
+Until the program was terminated by the Kansas Department of Commerce in 2019, local communities constructed 87 water systems, fire stations, community buildings, etc.

 Results through training

 Busy people need practical, hands-on instruction that solves problems.
-From 1976 to September 30, 2016, KRWA has sponsored or conducted 2,513 training sessions attended by 163,519 operators, managers, board members and agency representatives.
+From 1976 to December 31, 2019, KRWA sponsored or conducted 2,866 training sessions attended by 184,470 operators, managers, board members and agency representatives.
 KRWA's annual conference is one of the largest water and wastewater conference in mid-America.

 Results through technical assistance